-Most of us would always put “be fit" or "lead a healthier lifestyle” as part a moving forward checklist.
-Some are able to execute it at will and others find themselves putting it off year after year.
+Every year, we get ready to face new challenges and plan for things we want to achieve and do.
+Many of us would have "be fit" or "lead a healthier lifestyle" on our checklist.
+Some are able to execute it at will while others find themselves putting it off year after year.

 Whatever your reason is, it is always a great idea to maintain a fit and healthy lifestyle.
-However, you should know that your exercise can make you lose, if not endanger, your hearing.
-How?How exercising can damage hearing?
+However, you should know that certain exercises can make you lose, if not endanger your hearing.
+Read on to learn how.

-You are probably wondering how our hearing could be affected by the exercising activities we are attending to.
+You are probably wondering how hearing could be affected by exercising activities that we do.
 Well, it is very simple.

-In weightlifting, for instance, there are two common practices that are done — straining and breath holding.
-The former causes pressure in the brain which can lead pressure within the ears.
-The latter, while it may give that extra boost needed in lifting, actually adds more pressure to the ear.
+In weightlifting, for instance, two common practices are done — straining and breath holding.
+The former causes pressure in the brain which can lead to pressure within the ears.
+The latter, while it may give that extra boost needed in lifting, actually adds more pressure to the ears.

-This pressure in the inner ear can affect our hearing and it is a result of PLF or perilymphatic fistula.
-PLF is an opening between the middle and inner ear.
+This pressure in the inner ear can affect our hearing and result in PLF (or perilymphatic fistula).
+PLF refers to a tear in an opening between the middle and inner ear.
 The middle ear is air-filled while the inner ear is fluid-filled.
-Usually, there is a tear or defect in the oval or round window membranes.
-This tear can be caused by the straining.
-This tear can cause fluid from the inner ear to leak through the middle ear.
+This tear can be caused by straining and can cause fluid from the inner ear to leak through the middle ear.

 Here are a few Do’s and Don’ts in exercising that should be observed to protect hearing.